ctnadovich/ebrevet/README.md

 When you first open the app, you *must* enter your Name and Rider ID number.
 Your Rider ID is your RUSA ID number in the USA.
+Outside the USA, the Rider ID is provided by the organizer of your event.
+Typically it's the "frame number" or similar identifier.

 Please make sure you you enter your Rider ID correctly.
-If you enter the wrong Rider ID, you wll not be able to use the app till this is corrected.
-In the USA, your Rider ID is your RUSA number.
+If you enter the wrong Rider ID, you wll not be able to start the event till this is corrected.
+The start code is unique to each rider ID and will not work with the wrong ID.

 <img src="https://parando.org/ebrevet/v26/required_settings.png" width=33%/>